MAESTRO: Masked AutoEncoders for Multimodal, Multitemporal, and Multispectral Earth Observation Data: Approach

 \paragraph{Multimodal and Multitemporal Token-Based Fusion.} At this stage, we obtain embedded inputs in the form of tensors of shape $I_m / P_m \times I_m / P_m \times D_m \times C_e$ for each modality $m$.
 As in the original MAE \cite{he2021}, these tensors are processed in two stages: a Transformer encoder processes only the visible tokens, while a Transformer decoder processes the encoded tokens concatenated with \verb|[mask]| tokens.

-However, the original MAE workflow was designed for monomodal, monotemporal data, and there remains ambiguity on how it should be extended to support multimodal and multitemporal data.
+However, the original MAE workflow was designed for monomodal and monotemporal data, and there remains ambiguity on how it should be extended to support multimodal and multitemporal data.
 This raises key questions: \begin{itemize} \item Should information from different modalities and time steps be fused via \emph{early fusion} or \emph{late fusion}? \item Should encoder and decoder parameters be shared across modalities or kept independent? \end{itemize}

 To answer these questions, we explore five different fusion modes, as illustrated in \cref{fig:fusion_modes}: \begin{itemize} \item Mode \emph{shared}: Late fusion across modalities and time steps.
-Parameters are shared across all modalities. \item Mode \emph{monotemp}: Same as \emph{shared}, but with parameters kept independent for each modality. \item Mode \emph{mod}: Late fusion across modalities but early fusion across time steps.
-Parameters are kept independent for each modality. \item Mode \emph{group}: Late fusion across predefined groups of modalities but early fusion across time steps and within each group.
+Parameters are shared across all modalities. \item Mode \emph{monotemp}: Same as \emph{shared}, but with parameters kept independent for each modality. \item Mode \emph{mod}: Late fusion across all modalities but early fusion across time steps.
+Parameters are kept independent for each modality. \item Mode \emph{group}: Late fusion across predefined groups of modalities but early fusion across time steps and within groups.
 Parameters are kept independent across groups. \item Mode \emph{inter-group}: Similar to \emph{group}, but with the last three encoder blocks replaced by fusion blocks enabling cross-group token interactions.
-Modalities from different groups are subject to intermediate fusion rather than late fusion. \end{itemize}
+Modalities across groups are subject to intermediate rather than late fusion. \end{itemize}

-Note that, strictly speaking, the term \say{late fusion} applies only to fine-tuning, where pooling occurs before the prediction heads.
-In SSL pre-training, no such pooling occurs before the decoder.
+In the last two modes, the goal is to leverage prior knowledge to define sufficiently heterogeneous groups, where sharing encoder parameters and tokens can be beneficial.